drand/website/docs/docs/specification.md

 It is important to note that the current round may not be necessarily the round of the current time.
 More information in the following section.

-**Partial beacon broadcast**:Each node then calls the following RPC call
+**Partial beacon broadcast**: Each node then calls the following RPC call:

 ```protobuf
 rpc PartialBeacon(PartialBeaconPacket) returns (drand.Empty);